seo keywords for travel agencies

 Improving Your Ranking for Top Travel Keywords

-Finally, it always helps to have a little jumping-off point when you’re starting out in the travel keyword-finding landscape.
-Now depending on your travel business and its specific business model, there will undoubtedly be certain keywords that work better than others.
+Finally, it always helps to have a little jumping-off point when you start searching for travel keywords.
+Depending on your travel business and its specific business model, there will undoubtedly be certain keywords that work better than others.

-Take into consideration what kind of business your operating, for example:
+Take into consideration what kind of business you’re operating, for example:

-• Travel Agencies – If you’re running a travel agency, your focus will be more on the selling of travel packages.
-If that’s the case, as a travel agent, you’ll aim for keywords such as “New York travel package” or “New York vacation packages”.
+• Travel Agencies: If you’re running a travel agency, your focus will be more on selling travel packages or custom vacations.
+If that’s the case, as a travel agent, you’ll aim for keywords such as “New York travel package” or “New York custom vacations”.

-• Tour Operators – As a tour operator, you’re going to focus more heavily on the location + tour pairing.
-This means your ideal keywords will revolve around “Things to do in New York”, for example, or “New York tours”.
+• Tour Operators: As a tour operator, you’re going to focus more heavily on the location + tour pairing.
+For example, this means your ideal keywords will revolve around “Things to do in New York” or “New York tours”.
 On the other hand, if you’re a tour operator focusing on adventure tours, being as specific as possible is the way to go.
 You’d then aim to use keywords like “parasailing in Phuket”.

-Keeping the above in mind, remember that writing content with aimed keywords in mind is one of the best ways to rise in search engine results pages (SERPs).
-Factor in using these keywords in landing pages, blogs, tour descriptions, website copy, and social media.
+Keeping the above in mind, remember that writing content with targeted keywords in mind is one of the best ways to rise in search engine results pages (SERPs).
+Just make sure the keyword you target aligns with the intent of your landing pages, blogs, and social media content.

 High Volume Keywords for Travel Agents

-• Travel agents near me – 1,900 monthly searches
+• Travel agents near me – 25,000 global monthly searches

-• Travel agencies near me – 2,400 monthly searches
+• Travel agencies near me – 7,400 global monthly searches

-• Online travel agencies – 1,000 monthly searches
+• Online travel agencies – 1,900 global monthly searches

 Country-Based Travel Keywords